thepassle/analyzer2/README.md

 # @custom-elements-manifest/analyzer

-> ⚠️ This project is still experimental, please try it out in your projects and create issues if you run into any problems

 Custom Elements Manifest is a file format that describes custom elements.
 This format will allow tooling and IDEs to give rich information about the custom elements in a given project.
-It is, however, very experimental and things are subject to change.
-Follow the discussion [here](https://github.com/webcomponents/custom-elements-manifest).

-This implementation is at a very early stage of development, and there will probably be bugs or things missing from the output `custom-elements.json`.
-You can help this project by trying it out in your project, and creating an issue if you find anything weird.
+You can find the repository for the specification of the schema [here](https://github.com/webcomponents/custom-elements-manifest).

 ## Install